UTS-eResearch/data_directory_cataloger/README.md

 numerous directories by having a README.yaml in most directories and which stores metadata about the contents of that directory.

-When the program is run on top level directory it looks for the README.yaml files, reads the metadata, and creates single Markdown file summarising the READMEs.
+When the program is run on a top level directory it looks for README.yaml files in the immediate sub-directories.
+From those README files it reads the metadata, and creates a single Markdown file summarising the metadata in the READMEs.
 This Markdown doc can then be easily transformed to a HTML file (e.g. using pandoc) which will provide a single point of information about the contents of the directories.

 Also System Administrators can look in the directory and find the file which describes the data and who maintains it.
-The README.yaml files can be programatically searched for data such as the maintainer or data disposal dates.
+The README.yaml files can be programatically searched for metadata such as the maintainer or data disposal dates.

 ## What a README.yaml Looks Like